kitosoji/kitosoji/_posts/2020-07-19-working-holiday-visa.markdown

 tags:   [Travel, World]
 featured: true
 ---
-<p>If you're a Canadian citizen and you are interested in travelling the world, Canada offers a wonderful program that is unfortunatly, not as known as it should be!</p>
+If you're a Canadian citizen and you are interested in travelling the world, Canada offers a wonderful program that is unfortunatly, not as known as it should be!

-<p>You can go on a Working Holiday, which gives you a very special open working permit to travel and explore one of a select few countries.&nbsp;</p>
+You can go on a Working Holiday, which gives you a very special open working permit to travel and explore one of a select few countries.&nbsp;

-<p>Here are a list of the countries:</p>
+Here are a list of the countries:

 <ul style="list-style-type: square;">
 <li><a href="https://www.canada.ca/en/immigration-refugees-citizenship/services/canadians/international-experience-canada/work-travel-australia.html">Australia</a></li>